jonsuh/fix-twitter/README.md

 # Introduction

-Fix Twitter is a Chrome browser extension that fixes dumb things about Twitter and TweetDeck on the web.
+Fix Twitter is a browser extension that fixes dumb things about Twitter and TweetDeck on the web.

 - Always show “replying to” in replies and threads.
 - Enable old school @-mention replies.